SiDhU31/semantic-slam-ws/README.md

 ## 📌 Overview

-This ROS2 workspace implements **semantic 3D mapping** for an autonomous hospital robot.
+This ROS2 workspace implements **3D mapping** for an autonomous hospital robot.
 It combines:

 - **RTAB-Map** RGB-D SLAM for real-time mapping and loop closure
 - **OctoMap** for 3D occupancy voxel grid generation